Thinking about joining an exercise class?

 Spinning is a low impact aerobic form of exercise performed on a specially designed static bike.
 This exercise class is normally set to music designed to motivate you and make you work hard.
 The class offers a very high level of aerobic workout and can burn up a lot of calories.

-This form of exercise class involves a full aerobic workout in the shallow end of a swimming pool.
-The class gives a full body workout for cardiovascular fitness, joint movement and stretching but has the added advantage of placing little stress on the body's joints - an essential benefit to those with AS.
+These classes give a full body workout for cardiovascular fitness, joint movement and stretching but has the added advantage of placing little stress on the body's joints - an essential benefit to those with AS.

 A standard class involves exercise movements similar to those performed in a normal land aerobics class but can often make you work harder as you have the resistance of the water to work against.